By the end of March, many ski resorts are wrapping up their ski seasons… but not in Banff National Park!

 7. Keep the adrenaline pumping with active après activities

 During springtime, there’s also no need to head straight indoors once your ski day has ended.
 If you’re feeling extra energetic after hitting the slopes, keep the adrenaline going into the evening.
-Take up a summer-focused challenge offered at lower elevations, such as fat-biking, hiking, canoeing, cycling, rock climbing or maybe even a round of golf – the options are endless.
+Take up a summer-focused challenge offered at lower elevations, such as fat-biking, hiking, canoeing, cycling, rock climbing or maybe even a round of golf – the options are endless as the season warms up.

 8. Send off the season in style